Fact Sheet 31:

 What this means for you: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver’s license or other identifying documents.

-What does the CIP Rule require banks to do?
+What does the CIP Rule require financial institutions to do?

 Will CIPs stop identity theft?

 CIPs will certainly not stop identity theft.
-Whether CIPs will make any dent in this growing crime remains to be seen.
-However, make no mistake.
-CIPs are not required as a consumer protection measure.
+CIPs are not intended as a consumer protection measure.
 Rather, they are required as part of the PATRIOT Act to combat terrorism and money laundering.

 Under CIP requirements, if the bank or other financial institution is not satisfied that adequate or legitimate identification has been provided, it will simply refuse to open the account.
 You, as the consumer, may never know that someone attempted to open an account using your name and other identifying information.
 The thief could then simply go to another institution where he or she might be more successful.